mattfrosst/mattfrosst.github.io/_projects/11_project.md

 category: PROBES II
 ---

-The **PROBES II** data, complied by <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.3510F/abstract">Frosst et. al. 2022</a>, can be downloaded using the buttons above.
+The **PROBES II** data, compiled by <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.3510F/abstract">Frosst et. al. 2022</a>, can be downloaded using the buttons above.

 **PROBES II** comprises all spatially resolved rotation curves (RCs) of low-mass galaxies—specifically dwarfs and low surface brightness (LSB) systems—available to us at the time of compilation.
 While the dataset was initially designed to address the scarcity of such low-mass galaxies, it also includes more massive systems for completeness.
 In total, the compilation contains **631 late-type galaxies (LTGs)** drawn from **25 different sources**, spanning the full range of LTG Hubble types.
 Of these, **356 galaxies** have both RCs and photometry in at least three optical bands: either **g, r, z** from **DESI** (317 galaxies), or **g, r, i** from **SDSS DR7** (39 galaxies).